cosmos/ibc/spec/app/ics-200-batch/README.md

 `Batch` aware `App` packet will fail until `Batch` transferred.
 Relayer will burn gas and have to be aware of batches.

-`Batch` packet holds off execution of ICS-100 until all packets arrived.
+`Batch` packet holds off finalizaiton..

 ## Alternatives